-Paris Teacher Beheaded After Showing Drawing Of Mohammed, Chechen Teen Suspect Shot And Killed By Police
+Paris Teacher Beheaded After Showing Drawing Of Muhammed, Chechen Teen Suspect Shot And Killed By Police

 “My son told me that it was just to preserve them, it was out of pure kindness, because he had to show a caricature of the prophet of Islam and simply said to the Muslim children: ‘Go out, I don’t want it to hurt your feelings,’ that’s what my son told me,” he said.

 On Friday afternoon, according to a companion CNN report, the teacher’s body was found in the Paris suburb of Éragny-sur-Oise, his head having been removed.
-Police revealed little other information about the finding of his body, or how the attack might have been carried out.
+Police revealed little other information about the finding of his body or how the attack might have been carried out.

 At the time, French President Emmanuel Macron, speaking at the scene of the crime, said the teacher had been the “victim of an Islamist attack.”